medvedevgroup/SibeliaZ/README.md

 have identical id fields correspond to different copies of the same block.
 The file name is "blocks_coords.gff"
 2) A MAF file with the whole-genome alignment of the input.
-The file name is "alignment.maf"
+The file name is "alignment.maf".

-3) A directory with sequences of blocks in FASTA format that were impossible to align.
+Note: the actual alignment is produced by globally aliging the locally-colliner blocks, which is memory-hungry.
+It could be impossible to align certain blocks, especially if they have a lot of copies and/or long due to the aligner running out of memory, even on machines with large RAM.
+The output directory will have a subdirectory "blocks" that will contain FASTA files with blocks that were impossible to align.
 Each file correspond to a block and contains its copies.
 FASTA headers contain the coordinates of all copies of the block in the same format as MAF records, except that fields are separated by a semicolon.

+It is possible to skip the alignment (use the -n switch) step and produce only coordinates of the blocks if the alignment is not needed for downstream analysis.
+In this case SibeliaZ will not produce the "alignment.maf" file and "blocks" subdirectory.

 Parameters affecting accuracy
 =============================